Queer Representation in Videogames

 A Crash Course

 Slides and content were written by Alayna Cole.
-Do not reuse without permission.
+These slides were based on a paper currently under consideration for publication.
+Do not reuse slides without permission.

 Sexuality: Our sexual orientation, which is denoted by who we are attracted to sexually, romantically, etc. in terms of their gender identity and expression.

 Gender: Our gender identity and our gender expression, which may not be congruent.
 This is the gender/s we identify with and the way we show that to society.

 The Genderbread Person shows the relationship between sexuality, sex, gender identity, and gender expression, and how each of these aspects of a person's identity exists on multiple scales.
 It also shows how a person can fall on each scale in different places, giving endless possibilities for how people can identify.

 The first reading made available to students for the purposes of this lecture was Adrienne Shaw's 2011 paper, 'He could be a bunny rabbit for all I care: Identification with video game characters and arguments for diversity in representation'.
 This paper looks at the common arguments made in favour of representation, and questions these assumptions based on qualitative data gathered through interviews.
 This paper discusses the difference between diversity and pluralism, highlighting the idea that allowing players to recreate themselves in character creators is not truly 'diversity'.

 However, character creation allows people to create an image of themselves to play within a game.
 This image could be an accurate image of their current self, or an idealised image of who they would like to be.
 In The Sims 4 players can now select a gender identity, and then be more specific regarding the frame of the character, their clothing choices, whether they can get pregnant, and whether they can use the toilet standing up.
 This shows how gender identity can be explored through the ludology of a game, not just narratology.
 Pictured is a character created by Elissa Harris, a trans woman who was excited to see a body she could relate to represented in a game.